StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 StatisticalRethinking.jl v3 is independent of the underlying mcmc package.

-All scripts holding the clips have been moved to above mcmc specific repositories.
+All scripts holding the clips have been moved to above mcmc specific project repositories.

 Any feedback is appreciated.
 Please open an issue.